urbit/urbit_book/chapters/intro_to_hoon.md

 # Introductory Hoon

 Let's learn some Hoon.

+## What is Hoon?

+[how Hoon compiles to Nock]

 Just like we used nock.hoon to write and evaluate Nock programs, we're going to be using a file called app.hoon to write and evaluate Hoon.

-## What is Hoon?
+[quick and dirty tutorial on how to evaluate Hoon in Arvo]

 ## Glyphs and Runes